Preparing for tax day

 Standard Deduction and Personal Exemption

-Standard deductions for single filers has increased by $400; $800 for married couples filing jointly.
-The personal exemption for 2022 remains eliminated (this is due to the personal exemption from the Tax Cuts and Jobs Act 2017.)
+2024 has standard deductions for single filers has increased by $750; $1500 for married couples filing jointly.
+Seniors over the age of 65 are eligible to claim an additional standard deduction of $1,950 for single filers and $1,550 for joint filers.
+The personal exemption for 2024 remains at ZERO (this is due to the personal exemption from the Tax Cuts and Jobs Act 2017.)

 Filing Status | Deduction Amount |